jstowers/WeddingApp/README.md

 I spent the majority of Saturday working on routing my static React components using the new React Router ver.
 4. I had hoped to use an older routing method from an earlier project, but alas, no.

+The official ver.
+4 documentation can be found here:

 ````
     https://reacttraining.com/react-router/web/api/
 ````